hack3rs.ca network-security

 defensive-use-cases

-• $Passive wireless discovery and baseline building.
+• $Passive wireless discovery and baseline building in authorized environments.

-• $Training on 802.11 visibility and observation-first workflows.
+• $Training on 802.11 visibility, passive-first workflows, and wireless baseline methodology.

 common-mistakes